casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    identified throughout 2021.
 Additional features (or use modes) can be considered:

-   - Channel specifications in *fitspw* are supported in the native frame of the input MeasurementSet.
+   - Channel specifications in *fitspec* are supported in the native frame of the input MeasurementSet.
 The suggestion is that frame conversions, when needed, be handled in separate (helper) functions rather than embedded in the task.